isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-07-31-post-revulsion-and-reverence-crocodiles-in-singapore.md

 [^18]:
 [^19]:
 [^20]:
-Yee, A.T.K., et al. (2010, June 4).
-The present extent of mangrove forests in Singapore.
-Nature in Singapore, 3, 139–145.
-Retrieved from Lee Kong Chian Natural History Museum website.

 Yee, et.al, 4 Jun 2010.
 Clerk keeps all-night vigil at creek for a 20-ft. crocodile.
 (1960, March 17).
 The Straits Times, p.
 14. Retrieved from NewspaperSG.
 Croc scares fishermen.
 (1960, March 18).
 The Straits Times, p.
 16. Retrieved from NewspaperSG.